didiforgithub/didiforgithub.github.io/_pages/about.md

 # 🔥 News
-- *2025.05* We proposed LiteCoT, simple data synthesis pipeline!
+- *2025.05* We proposed [LiteCoT](https://arxiv.org/abs/2505.19716), simple data synthesis pipeline!
-- *2025.04* We finalize the Foundation Agent Survey V1, Let's talk about cross-environment agents.
+- *2025.04* We finalize the [Foundation Agent Survey](https://arxiv.org/abs/2504.01990) V1, Let's talk about cross-environment agents.
-- *2025.03* We proposed OpenManus, we get **45.5K** Stars in two months!
+- *2025.03* We proposed [OpenManus](https://github.com/FoundationAgents/OpenManus), we get **46.1K** Stars in two months!
-- *2025.02* We proposed AlphaSQL, the o1 moment for NL2SQL!
+- *2025.02* We proposed [AlphaSQL](https://arxiv.org/abs/2502.17248), the o1 moment for NL2SQL!
-- *2025.02* We proposed SPO (Self-Supervised Prompt Optimization) and AoT (Atom of Thoughts for Markov Test-Time Scaling)
+- *2025.02* We proposed [SPO](https://arxiv.org/abs/2502.06855) (Self-Supervised Prompt Optimization) and [AoT](https://arxiv.org/abs/2502.12018) (Atom of Thoughts for Markov Test-Time Scaling)
-- *2025.02* AFLOW was accepted by ICLR 2025 as an Oral Presentation (Top 1.8%)
+- *2025.02* [AFLOW](https://openreview.net/forum?id=z5uVAKwmjf) was accepted by ICLR 2025 as an Oral Presentation (Top 1.8%)
-- *2024.08* I joined the DataLab at HKUST(GZ) as a PhD student, advised by Professor Yuyu Luo.
+- *2024.08* I joined the DialLab at HKUST(GZ) as a PhD student, advised by Professor Yuyu Luo.
-- *2024.07* We proposed MobileExperts, a Multi-Agent system in GUI environments.
+- *2024.07* We proposed [MobileExperts](https://arxiv.org/abs/2407.03913), a Multi-Agent system in GUI environments.
 - *2024.06* MathAI won third place in the 2024 Alibaba Global Mathematics Competition AI Challenge, thanks to SuperCarryMan!
-- *2024.02* Participated in my first academic paper, delighted to collaborate with the MetaGPT community to publish Data Interpreter.
+- *2024.02* Participated in my first academic paper, delighted to collaborate with the MetaGPT community to publish [Data Interpreter](https://arxiv.org/abs/2402.18679).
 - *2023.12* Participated in the Baidu Hackathon with my homies and won second place.

 <span class='anchor' id='publications'></span>